Security '08 Banner

 The Practical Subtleties of Biometric Key Generation

-Lucas Ballard and Seny Kamara, Johns Hopkins University; Michael K. Reiter, University of North Carolina at Chapel Hill
+Lucas Ballard and Seny Kamara, The Johns Hopkins University; Michael K. Reiter, University of North Carolina at Chapel Hill

 Unidirectional Key Distribution Across Time and Space with Applications to RFID Security

-Ari Juels, RSA Laboratories; Ravikanth Pappu, ThingMagic Inc.; Bryan Parno, Carnegie Mellon University
+Ari Juels, RSA Laboratories; Ravikanth Pappu, ThingMagic Inc; Bryan Parno, Carnegie Mellon University

 INVITED TALKS